galaxor/a2council-blog/_posts/2023-04-09-planning-commission-wrapup-2023-04-04.markdown

 {% include image.html
   src     = "/assets/2023-04-04/Current-2929-Plymouth-Rd.jpg"
-  alt     = "Google Maps photo of the dingbat office building currently at 2929 Plymouth Road" caption = "The dingbat office building currently at 2929 Plymouth Road" credit  = "From <a href=\"https://goo.gl/maps/6fp3ku9rbio3qzRi7\">Google street view</a>"
+  alt     = "Google Maps photo of the dingbat office building currently at 2929 Plymouth Road" caption = "The dingbat office building currently at 2929 Plymouth Road, which would be replaced by the proposed drive-through bank" credit  = "From <a href=\"https://goo.gl/maps/6fp3ku9rbio3qzRi7\">Google street view</a>"
 %}